titanicoctopus/Notes/UE2 Text Canvans.md

 elementalBoonFlame.caption	Reborn Flame Elemental elementalBoonFlame.line.start	 Embers of the burnt heart fall on their unblemished skin of the new born creature.
 They sit their for a second and then it's absorbed by the skin.
 The small creature looks at you with gratitude in their eyes.
 "Now this IS a suprise.", they say with an unsettling mature voice.
 "Now let me see where we are at."
 Their eyes shimmer for moment.
+They begin to speak in higher pitched voice to someone or something you can't see.
 "I have been away for too long.
-I can't "
+My initial task has become obsolete."
+They pause for a moment as if the unseen presence is speaking to them.
+They nod.
+"I understand.
+I will wait for your return."

 elementalBoonFlame.line.restart	Restart: HERE BE TEXT